-Once approved for return, the APPS Committee will determine placement of a student who has taken an approved Academic Leave of Absence to determine where the student will resume the curriculum and to determine if any additional action or supplementary educational curriculum is required.
-Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the MSBS curriculum and training required to be successful and completed all degree requirements.
+The Executive Committee of the Admissions Committee consisting of the Chair, two Vice-Chairs and at least two other members, will determine whether or not the student is offered acceptance.
+In cases in which there is a potential conflict of interest or two of the above members are not available, the Dean may designate another member of the full Admissions Committee to participate.
+Once approved for return, the Executive Committee of the APPS Committee consisting of the Chair, two Vice-Chairs and at least two other members will determine placement of a student who has taken an approved Academic Leave of Absence to determine where the student will resume the curriculum and if any additional action or supplementary educational curriculum is required.
+In cases in which there is a potential conflict of interest or two of the above members are not available, the Dean may designate another member of the full APPS Committee to participate.
+Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the MSBS curriculum and training required to be successful.

-Students who do not return on the approved date, or otherwise do not fulfill all of the requirements for return, will need to re-apply through PostBacCAS and will not be guaranteed re-admission.
+Students who do not return on the approved date, or otherwise do not fulfill all the requirements for return, will need to re-apply through PostBacCAS and will not be guaranteed re-admission.

-6.8.4 Personal Leave of Absence
+6.8.2.2 Personal Leave of Absence